 If you do need to handle your Sulcata, then do not pin or restrain it.
 Move it slowly, be controlled, and do not lift them very far above the ground.

 Wash your hands before and after handling to prevent transmitting bacteria.

 Sulcata Tortoise Price

-These tortoises usually cost between $100 and $200 if purchased from a pet shop.
+Within the pet trade, these tortoises usually cost between $100 and $200 if purchased from a pet store.

 You should perform a full physical exam on any tortoise before adoption: